-78 Except as provided for in Section 6(4) of the Habitats Directive, viz.
+&lt;sup>78 Except as provided for in Article 6(4) of the Habitats Directive, viz.
 There must be: a) no alternative solution available, b) imperative reasons of overriding public interest for the plan/programme/strategy/project etc. to proceed; and c) Adequate compensatory measures in place.

-Draft Plan Chapter No. Text inserted into the Plan arising from SEA/AA processes Cognisant of the imperative to reduce emissions the Authority will seek to ensure primacy for transport options that provide for unit reductions in carbon emissions.
+Plan Chapter No. Text inserted into the Plan arising from SEA/AA processes Cognisant of the imperative to reduce emissions, the Authority will seek to ensure primacy for transport options that provide for unit reductions in carbon emissions.
 This can most effectively be done by promoting public transport, walking and cycling, and by actively seeking to reduce car use in circumstances where alternative options are available.
 During the preparation and/or review of policies and plans relating to climate charge, carbon emissions and energy usage, the Authority will seek to integrate Plan objectives, as appropriate.
-Chapter 4 Overall Infrastructure 4.5.7 Other SEA Recommendations Investment Programme, Sub-section 4.5 In implementing the Plan, the Authority will ensure that the mitigation measures included in Table 9.2 of the SEA Environmental Report are complied Environmental considerations with.
+Chapter 4 Overall Infrastructure 4.6.7 Other SEA Recommendations Investment Programme, Sub-section 4.6 In implementing the Plan, the Authority will ensure that the mitigation measures included in Table 9.2 of the SEA Environmental Report are complied Environmental considerations with.

-The SEA and AA recommendations detailed in Table 9.2 below have been integrated into the Plan through the commitment provided at sub-section 4.5.7 of the Plan.
-These measures are linked to specific environmental components and the potential adverse effects which would be present if the measures were not integrated into the Plan.
+The SEA and AA recommendations detailed in Table 9.2 below have been integrated into the Plan through the commitment provided at sub-section 4.6.7 of the Plan.
+These measures are linked to specific environmental components and the potential adverse effects that would be present if the measures were not integrated into the Plan.

-Table 9.2 Provisions referred to in Integrated Transport Plan sub-section 4.5.7 "Other SEA Recommendations"
+Table 9.2 Provisions referred to in Integrated Transport Plan sub-section 4.6.7 "Other SEA Recommendations"

 Environmental component benefitting Potential adverse effect mitigated Requirement Various Various - see below Construction and Environmental Management Plans Construction Environment Management Plans (CEMPs) shall be prepared in advance of the construction of larger projects and implemented throughout.
 Such plans shall incorporate relevant mitigation measures which have been integrated into the Plan and any lower tier Environmental Impact Assessment Report or Appropriate Assessment.
-CEMPs typically provide details of intended construction practice for the proposed development, including: a. location of the sites and materials compound(s) including area(s) identified for the storage of construction refuse, b. location of areas for construction site offices and staff facilities, c. details of site security fencing and hoardings, d. details of on-site car parking facilities for site workers during the course of construction, e. details of the timing and routing of construction traffic to and from the construction site and associated directional signage, f. measures to obviate queuing of construction traffic on the adjoining road network, g. measures to prevent the spillage or deposit of clay, rubble or other debris, h. alternative arrangements to be put in place for pedestrians and vehicles in the case of the closure of any public right of way during the course of site development works, i. details of appropriate mitigation measures for noise, dust and vibration, and monitoring of such levels, j. containment of all construction-related fuel and oil within specially constructed bunds to ensure that fuel spillages are fully contained; such bunds shall be roofed to exclude rainwater, k. disposal of construction/demolition waste and details of how it is proposed to manage excavated soil, l. a water and sediment management plan, providing for means to ensure that surface water runoff is controlled such that no silt or other pollutants enter local water courses or drains, m. details of a water quality monitoring and sampling plan. o. measures adopted during construction hot prevent the spread of invasive species (such as Japane q. details of appropriate mitigation measures for lighting specifically designed to minimise impacts to biodiversity including bats.
+CEMPs typically provide details of intended construction practice for the proposed development, including: a. location of the sites and materials compound(s) including area(s) identified for the storage of construction refuse, b. location of areas for construction site offices and staff facilities, c. details of site security fencing and hoardings, d. details of on-site car parking facilities for site workers during the course of construction, e. details of the timing and routing of construction traffic to and from the construction site and associated directional signage, f. measures to obviate queuing of construction traffic to and from the construction site and associated directional signage, f. measures to revent the spillage or deposit of clay, rubble or other debris, h. alternative arrangements to be put in place for pedestrians and vehicles in the case of the closure of any public right of way during the course of site development works, i. details of appropriate mitigation measures for noise, dust and vibration, and monitoring of such levels, j. containment of all construction-related fuel and oil within specially constructed bunds to ensure that fuel spillages are fully contained; such bunds shall be roofed to exclude rainwater, k. disposal of construction/demolition waste and details of how it is proposed to manage excavated soil,